kiwidude68/calibre_plugins/fantastic_fiction/README.md

 [![calibre Version][calibre-image]][calibre-url]
 [![Status][status-image]][status-image]

-## Overview
+## Introduction

-This plugin offers yet another download source for book metadata from one of the most consistent sources of book information and covers around by retrieving from [www.fantasticfiction.co.uk](http://www.fantasticfiction.co.uk/).
+This plugin offers another download source for book metadata from one of the most consistent sources of book information and covers around of [fantasticfiction.com](https://www.fantasticfiction.com/).

-As with my [Goodreads](https://www.mobileread.com/forums/showthread.php?t=130638) and [Barnes & Noble](https://www.mobileread.com/forums/showthread.php?t=132508) plugins it is designed to either supplement or replace the metadata plugins that come with Calibre.
-Unlike the Goodreads plugin you cannot get any get any tags (genres) or ratings for a book.

-However Fantastic Fiction has very consistently sized covers, excellent series information and is extremely fast to retrieve from.
+Fantastic Fiction has very good book descriptions, excellent series information, consistently sized covers and is extremely fast to retrieve from.

-## Main Features

-- Can retrieve title, author, series, isbn, comments, publisher, publication date and covers
-- Also retrieves a Fantastic Fiction id, which can be used to directly jump to the page for a specific book from the book details pane (like Goodreads/ISBN etc).
-- Optionally assign the Genre value Fantastic Fiction has for some books to your Tags column
+For more information, see the [Wiki](https://github.com/kiwidude68/calibre_plugins/wiki/Fantastic-Fiction)

 ## Development / Contributions